AhmedAlamin/Lo_ToDo/README.md

 # Lo_ToDo
-Simple To Do List Using SQLLite Database and java
+Simple To Do List Using SQLLite Database, Recycler View and java.